TheHaymaker/DataLoom/README.md

 Intermediate Representation (IR) is a common language for representing data models and business logic.
 It's a core component of the DataLoom.

-Haven't heard of IR before?
+> Haven't heard of IR before?
+>

-Not sure what a protobuf is or how to map your schemas to a protobuf?
+> Not sure what a protobuf is or how to map your schemas to a protobuf?
+>

-We got you covered.
-Our CLI docs empower you with sample protobuf defintions for common problems and data structures.
-The CLI will help guide you and give you the tools to start defining your data models in protobuf format.
+> We got you covered.
+Our CLI docs empower you with sample protobuf defintions for common
+> problems and data structures.
+The CLI will help guide you and give you the tools to
+> start defining your data models in protobuf format.
+Our sample protobuf definitions are
+> designed to be used as a starting point for your own data models, and they can be
+> easily adapted to fit your specific needs.
+>
+> We prioritize the shape, structure and hierarchy of the data.
+>

 ## Overview